bertspaan/semia/README.md

 ## Data

 [OpenSeadragon](https://openseadragon.github.io/) is used to show a zoomable grid of video shots clustered by similar color.
-From this grid, an 2D index is created so the app knows what shot is clicked when the user clicks on the Openseadragon canvas.
+From this grid, an 2D index is created so the app knows what shot is clicked when the user clicks on the OpenSeadragon canvas.
+And a search index and video metadata is accessed from a simple JSON API, hosted on [Glitch](https://glitch.com/edit/#!/semia-api).

-Scripts and files needed to generate this grid are available in the [`semia-data`](https://github.com/bertspaan/semia-data) GitHub repository.

-A search index and video metadata is accessed from a simple JSON API, hosted on [Glitch](https://glitch.com/edit/#!/semia-api).
 The source code of this API is available on Glitch and on [GitHub](https://github.com/bertspaan/semia-api).

+__All scripts and files needed to generate this grid and to run the app and API are available in https://github.com/bertspaan/semia-data.__